dec1costello/Golf/TOUR_Championship_2011/README.md

 ## [SG vs Driving Distance and Accuracy](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/DGvsCG.ipynb)

-In Part 4, I explore the distribution of Strokes Gained vs Driving Distance & Accuracy for each hole of each round of the Championship.
-Happy to say my analysis aligns with [Data Golf's Course Fit Tool](https://datagolf.com/course-fit-tool) for East Lake Golf Club.
+In Part 4, I explore the distribution of Strokes Gained vs Driving Distance Gained (DG) and Accuracy Gained (AG) for each player for each hole of each round fot the Championship.
+Happy to say my analysis aligns with [Data Golf's Course Fit Tool](https://datagolf.com/course-fit-tool), in that AG appears to be an important facor for preforming at East Lake Golf Club.

 <table>